The Summer Hikaru Died

-Upon release of the first volume, the series became a critical and commercial success, with the first volume selling 200,000 copies in three months, and received critical praise for story, artwork, and characters.
+Upon release of the first volume, the series became a critical and commercial success, with the first volume selling 200,000 copies in three months and receiving critical praise for the story, artwork, and characters.

 Plot

-Yoshiki and Hikaru are two teenage boys living in a small town in rural Japan.
-Despite having opposite personalities and different hobbies, the two maintain a close friendship with both harboring potential romantic feelings for each other.
-However, on one summer day, Hikaru is fatally injured while hiking in the mountains alone.
-Before dying, a mysterious eldritch being comes across him and consumes him, becoming him physically in the process.
+Yoshiki Tsujinaka and Hikaru Indo are two teenage boys and childhood friends living in a small town in rural Japan.
+Despite having opposite personalities and different hobbies, the two maintain a close friendship.
+However, on a winter day, Hikaru is fatally injured while hiking in the mountains alone.
+Before he dies, a mysterious eldritch being comes across him and consumes him, becoming him physically in the process.
 This "Hikaru" has all the feelings and memories of the original, yet remains a separate being, something Yoshiki realizes rather quickly.
-Yoshiki still wants to stay with "Hikaru", however "Hikaru"'s alien nature, along with other eldritch beings and hunters of said beings may make that impossible.
+Yoshiki still wants to stay with "Hikaru"; however, his alien nature, along with other eldritch beings and hunters of said beings, may make that impossible.